 The department has facilitated over 1,100 man hours of training for the Tahlequah Fire Department, Cherokee County and neighboring county fire departments as well as Tahlequah residents and university students.

 The Tahlequah Fire Department participates in Oklahoma State University fire service training courses that provides firefighters with instruction ranging from basic skills to more advanced specialized topics.

 Some training subjects include ventilation, ropes and knots, fire flows, aerial operations, single, and multi-line evolutions, tactical walk-throughs, blood born pathogens, evacuation procedures, Hazmat training, Narcan distribution training and general fire safety.

-At the Tahlequah Fire Training Center, firefighters are first taught basic skills such as how to extinguish fires, perform forcible entries, ladder training, and fire hydrant training.
+At the Chief Bob Adrian Regional Fire Training Center in Tahlequah, firefighters are first taught basic skills such as how to extinguish fires, perform forcible entries, ladder training, and fire hydrant training.
 They also learn how to deal with real structure fires, dumpster fires and vehicle fires.